CZHQuality/Sal-CFS-GAN/README.md

-The supplementary material of this project is available at: https://drive.google.com/file/d/151CbvR1dGDXnMzt50gjR-BJYeQT5U5Ml/view?usp=sharing
+The supplementary material (containing more finer-grained visualizations and comparisons) of this project is available at: https://drive.google.com/file/d/151CbvR1dGDXnMzt50gjR-BJYeQT5U5Ml/view?usp=sharing

 The code is heavily inspired by the following projects, and thanks for their great contributions: